-Early Childhood Caries (ECC), or aggressive tooth decay in very young children, is a chronic, infectious dental disease.
-And like all dental disease, ECC is almost completely preventable.
+Early Childhood Caries (ECC), or tooth decay in very young children, is a chronic, infectious dental disease.
+Yet, ECC is almost completely preventable.
 Children with ECC may have pain, difficulty with eating, sleeping and speech which can affect learning in the classroom.
 If left untreated, ECC can impact the proper development of permanent teeth.

 About 28% of preschoolers have cavities.

-What We Did - ECC Phase I
+What We Did – the ECC Collaboratives

 ECC Phase II

-Through Phase II these sites successfully demonstrated that a disease management and prevention model in oral health care can improve outcomes, reduce disease, and control cost.
-The data and evidence collected will lead to expanded adoption among oral health providers.
-Evidence produced by the ECC collaborative has been cited in several national journals and publications, including the Journal for Healthcare for the Poor and Underserved, the Dental Clinics of North America, the Boston Globe and the New York Times.
+The work of this phase and the results demonstrated have been reported in several national journals and publications, including the International Journal Dentistry, the Journal for Healthcare for the Poor and Underserved, the Dental Clinics of North America, the Boston Globe and the New York Times.

 What We Found